 People have been asking me to share this delicious recipe for some time, with all my simple tips I am delighted to bring you this light fluffy Easy Sponge Cake Recipe

 I am certain this is not MY sponge cake recipe.
 It has been in my handwritten recipe book for years so it will definitely originate somewhere else but I have enjoyed perfecting it over the years and gathering my tips to share with you below.
-There are many variations on sponge cakes, this is just the one I like to make.
-There are many that do not include butter, often considered the traditional sponge, some with cornflour, and of course everyone thinks THEY make the best sponge.

 Apparently my Grandmother would drop her sponge & tin on the kitchen floor as soon as it comes out of the oven to ensure it doesn’t collapse, which seems like the total opposite to this method where you want to be more careful so that it stays light!
 Either way, this one is good, the other recipes are good too.
 Maybe I should just test them all!